 - how to make your own

-- how to safely wear and safely remove.
+- how to safely wear and safely remove them.

 Children with complex medical needs should seek advice before returning to face-to-face learning

-If your child has complex medical needs (including those with compromised immune systems) you are encouraged to talk to your medical practitioner to find out if your child is suitable for on-site schooling.
+If your child has complex medical needs (including those with compromised immune systems) you are encouraged to talk to your medical practitioner to find out if your child can attend on-site schooling.

 If your child cannot attend school for medical reasons